ISSArt-LLC/ISSArt-LLC.github.io/posts/2014-12-19-professional-social-network-website-development.md

 The graphics statistics from Pew Research above show amazing consistency of social media network use by almost all ages, all income ranges, education levels and gender.
 And here is one more great [resource](http://socialbooom.com/social-media-statistics/) with fresh social media stats.

 If you are a marketer at heart this might make you begin to salivate just thinking of the opportunity that awaits.
-However, if you are more of a “planner” who tries to find solutions for problems before they happen, this might make you very nervous.
+However, if you are more of a "planner" who tries to find solutions for problems before they happen, this might make you very nervous.

 Why?